 IndyCar, a privately owned company headquartered in the US, was founded in 1994.
 It serves as the governing body for the NTT INDYCAR SERIES, the top-level open-wheel racing series in North America, and the Indy NXT, its developmental series.
 As of 2023, IndyCar employs approximately 170 people and its primary business is the organization and operation of spectator sporting events.

-Indycar offers 3 products in the sports and media and telecoms services industries.
-Indycar's product portfolio comprises of motorsports and cycling and streaming services.
+Indycar offers 3 products in the media and telecoms services and sports industries.
+Indycar's product portfolio comprises of media and TV services and motorsports and cycling.

 Subscribe for full access to Indycar's products in full detail